LRitzdorf/eele467-final-project/boot/README.md

 The preloader is the second stage of the HPS boot sequence — it is executed by the first-stage boot code (which is stored in on-chip ROM), and is thus the earliest element of the boot sequence over which we have control.
 Among other tasks, the preloader is responsible for configuring HPS I/O pin multiplexing, which controls connection points for certain peripherals, such as I2C and SPI modules.

+In addition, we find that building a bootable SD card image from scratch facilitates a deeper understanding of the boot sequence, as well as massively improved flexibility and control of the resulting system.
+While not strictly necessary for this course, the ability to tear down and rebuild our software stack from the ground up is extremely valuable in more advanced contexts.

 This document explains and demonstrates the process of building the U-Boot bootloader and its associated preloader (known as the Secondary Program Loader, or SPL) for the DE10-Nano FPGA board with Cyclone V SoC.
 It is based in large part on [RocketBoards' documentation](https://www.rocketboards.org/foswiki/Documentation/BuildingBootloaderCycloneVAndArria10) for the same process, but targets the DE10-Nano in particular, and provides more concrete examples.
+If any steps are unclear, please do refer to that link, but note that certain names may not match this document (in which cases, the names here should be preferred).

 ## Preparation